 - Is my data secure in the cloud?

-- How to I prevent my data from being leaked?
+- How do I prevent my data from being leaked?

 These questions bear more relevance for the Power BI platform as it handles extremely sensitive data of an organization.
-To respond to this concern, Microsoft had deployed over 3500 engineers and tools to build a robust security stack to make the tool ready to counter any sorts of data security threat.
+To respond to this concern, Microsoft deployed over 3500 engineers and tools to build a robust security stack to make the tool ready to counter any data security threat.

 How Does the Power BI Security Safeguard Data?

 - Microsoft Information Protection sensitivity labels classify sensitive Power BI data and label accordingly.

 According to the session policy, the “protect” capability will only work on a data that is not labelled.
 An existing label cannot be overridden in the Power BI tool.